Original Date: 5/12/2010 * Last Revision Effective: 02/16/2022

 Ancillary and Auxiliary Fund Reserves

 The college will maintain a reserve for each of its ancillary or auxiliary funds to provide for adequate cash flow, multi-year planning, and operating contingencies.
-The reserves will be 15 percent of each fund’s operating expenditures unless a different level is necessary to sustain its operations.
+The reserves will be twenty-five (25) percent of each fund’s operating expenditures unless a different level is necessary to sustain its operations.

 The college will maintain, as necessary, a local capital account to manage facilities needs that are not funded or are underfunded by the state.